sindresorhus/sindresorhus.github.com/_apps/velja.md

 - Install: <https://github.com/mozilla/multi-account-containers>
 - Install: <https://github.com/honsiorovskyi/open-url-in-container>
 - Transform the input URL, for example, `https://a.com` to `ext+container:name=MyContainer&url=https://a.com&signature=ea7214f675398e93764ba44504070221633b0d5dce6c4263715f1cca89ab5f86`

+<a id="firefox-profiles"></a>
+#### Can you support Firefox profiles?

+I don't have any immediate plans to support this.
+There is currently very little demand for it and it's complicated to implement.
+I will consider it if there is more demand for it.

+I would recommend trying out containers instead (see above). *(Contains are not currently supported, but will be)*

 <a id="focus-mode"></a>
 #### Can the default browser change based on the active [focus mode](https://support.apple.com/guide/mac-help/set-up-a-focus-to-stay-on-task-mchl613dc43f/mac)?